-- 1) The property must be listed on the Spokane Register of Historic Places, individually, or certified as a contributing property within a Local Register District. - 2) The Historic Landmarks Commission must have approved the work that was completed. - 3) Work must have been completed no more than 24 months prior to the application. - Rehab costs must be equal to at least 25% of the assessed value of the structure, not including land, prior to rehabilitation.
-The County Assessor's Office sets the value of the property.
+- 1) The property must be listed on the Spokane Register of Historic Places, individually, or certified as a contributing property within a Local Register District. - 2) Work must have been completed no more than 24 months prior to the application. - 3) Rehab costs must be equal to at least 25% of the assessed value of the structure, not including land, prior to rehabilitation.
+The County Assessor's Office sets the value of the property which is the value of the building 2 years prior to application, exclusive of land value.